-It becomes important to secure your wireless network, if you are using it for work and other related purposes from home.
+It becomes important to secure your wireless network if you are using it for work and other related purposes from home.
 Doing so helps you minimize the chances of cyberpunks who are searching for every possible way to enter your network uninvited, and use it for their own nefarious purposes.
-While it is always considered as best and safe practice to secure your network with a strong password, what do you do if you lose or forget your Wireless Password.
+While it is always considered the best and safe practice to secure your network with a strong password, what do you do if you lose or forget your Wireless Password?
 Can you find it again?
 If you have administrative privileges on the system yes, you certainly can!

 View the wireless password